SpaceKrakens/SKON/Spec/SKEMA v1 Spec.md

 To define a data structure you just need to write `def` before a key in a Map.

 The definition is not considered a part of the SKEMA and should be stored separate for reference solving when the SKEMA has been parsed.
-This is illustrated in the example below the definition of `MapDef` would not contain a key to `AnotherDef`.
+This is illustrated in the example below: the definition of `MapDef` would not contain a key to `AnotherDef`.

 If there are multiple definitions for the same name the earlier definitions are overwritten.
+A parser **should** parse the SKEMA definitions from top to bottom, but it is not required to do so.
+Therefore, overwriting definitions requires caution, as different parsers could result in differing definitions for the same SKEMA file.

 Any data type can be defined.